December 15. 2020 - 6 min. reading time

 User comfort in the building may have the opposite effect to the ecological and economic quality of a building in operation.

-A good example of this, which unfortunately occurs all too often, is a building that is operated from 18:00 - 08:00 in after-setback mode (energy-saving mode).
-However, a user has to work during these times and notices that the heating has been turned down.
-He calls the responsible Facilities Management and they switch the building to comfort mode.
-Unfortunately, this phenomenon is increasingly common in high-end buildings where, for example, lawyers, bankers and consultants work, which means that such buildings are often operated 24/7 in comfort mode.
-Although this increases user comfort, it has a negative impact on the ecological and economic quality of the building.
+A good example of this, which unfortunately occurs all too often, is a building that is operated in night setback mode (energy-saving mode) from 6 p.m. to 8 a.m.
+However, a user has to work during these hours and notices that the heating has been turned down.
+They call the responsible facilities management team, who switch the building to comfort mode.
+In high-quality buildings where lawyers, bankers, and consultants work, for example, this phenomenon is unfortunately becoming more common, which means that such buildings are often operated in comfort mode 24/7.
+While this increases user comfort, it has a negative impact on the ecological and economic quality of the building.

-How can a building digitization platform like Thing-It help?
+How can a building digitization platform like MazeMap Workplace help?

 Now we have also understood where the limits of certification systems lie.
 Let's look at the two points mentioned above, A and B, separately.

-If the room temperature does not reach the set temperature over a certain period of time, for example, despite a 100% open heat valve, a warning is quickly sent to the Facilities Manager (FM) via the Thing-it app or the Thing-it console.
+If, for example, the room temperature does not reach the set target temperature over a certain period of time despite the heat valve being 100% open, the Facilities Manager (FM) is quickly notified via the MazeMap Workplace app or the MazeMap Workplace console.
 The FM can then immediately find out where the fault lies and rectify it.

 Let's move on to user comfort and how this normally has a negative impact on the ecological and economic quality of a building and what solutions digitalization can offer in return.

-By using Thing-it, user comfort can be limited to the bare essentials so that the comfort of individual users is guaranteed without having a major impact on the sustainability of the building.
-To do this, Thing-it uses the data provided, such as room bookings and motion sensors, to intervene in a dedicated and tailored manner for the individual user.
+By using MazeMap Workplace, user comfort can be limited to the essentials, ensuring the comfort of individual users without significantly affecting the sustainability of the building.
+To do this, MazeMap Workplace uses the data provided, such as room booking and motion sensor data, to intervene in a dedicated manner tailored to the individual user.

 The best example of this is a room that is booked outside the regular times.
 Normally, the entire building is in night setback mode at these times.
 However, as the BOS knows which room has been booked at which time, this room (and only this room) can be preheated or ventilated so that the end user does not notice any loss of comfort when they enter the room, while the rest of the building remains in night setback mode.